ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-We can also get the initialized stateless block from the stateful block using the [`ParseStatefulBlock()` method](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L78).
-This is generally used when we have fetched a stateful block from the database, but we also need a stateless block, as used [here](https://github.com/ava-labs/blobvm/blob/master/vm/vm.go#L348).
+To build the block, the VM will try to remove as many of the highest-paying transactions from the mempool to include them in the new block until the maximum block fee set by genesis is reached.

-A block once built, has 3 states:
+A block once built, can exist in two states:

-- **Verified**
+- Rejected - The block was not accepted by consensus
+  - In this case, the mempool will reclaim the rejected block's transactions so they can be included in a future block.
-  - A verified block can be accepted or rejected
+- Accepted - The block was accepted by consensus
-  - Store the block to database (will not be saved until accepted)
-  - Add to `vm.verifiedBlocks`
-  - Remove the block transactions from mempool
-- **Rejected**
-  - Delete the block from `vm.verifiedBlocks`
-  - Re-add txns to mempool
-- **Accepted**
-  - Commit the block to database to permanently store it
+  - In this case, we write the block to the blockchain by commiting it to the database.
-  - Delete the block from `vm.verifiedBlocks`
-  - Add the block to `vm.blocks` cache

-When the consensus engine receives the built block, it calls the block's [`Verify()` method](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L227).
-This method serves the following functions\* -
+When the consensus engine receives the built block, it calls the block's [`Verify`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L227) method to validate that the block is well-formed.
+In BlobVM, the following constraints are placed on valid blocks:

-- At least 1 transaction and block timestamp should be within 10s in the future (futureBound).
+- A block must contain at least one transaction and the block's timestamp must be within 10s into the future.

 ```go
 if len(b.Txs) == 0 {